MisinformedOwl/Pilkoball/README.md

 Scroll up to increase the betting ammount.
 And scroll down to decrease it.
+Or you can middle mouse to match betting ammount to your total bank value.

 ## Other information
 If the ball falls out of the area, L no money for you.
 Get owned bozo.